mbentley124/cse280/progress_report_13.md

 For each group member, list the individual contributions, and a link to proof in the form of a commit to your group repository.
 At the end, provide an estimate for how many hours these contributions took to complete.

 ### Michael Bentley
+- Created final presentation for project
+- Discussed plans for backend
--
+- Thought through future plans

-Estimated time allocated this week: hours.
+Estimated time allocated this week: 2 hours.

 ### Cody Benkoski
 - Configured firewall with more granular permissions since most systems are stood up.